 Xiaomi sells laptops under its Mi Notebook branding (with the sole exception of the Mi Gaming Laptop that launched in 2018).
 The Mi Notebook line borrows heavily from the design aesthetic of Apple’s MacBooks.
 Inside, though, Windows powers the devices.

-The most recent laptop from Xiaomi is the Mi Notebook 14 Horizon Edition.
+One of the most recent laptops from Xiaomi is the Mi Notebook Ultra.
 Like its smartphones, Xiaomi only brings its laptops to specific countries in which it operates, so you might not be able to buy one in your area.

 Wearables and audio